 - Sycuan Band of the Kumeyaay Nation

-In Baja, Mexico: La Huerta, Juntas de Nejí, San Antonio Necua, and San José de la Zorra
+In Baja California, Mexico: La Huerta, Juntas de Nejí, San Antonio Necua, and San José de la Zorra.

-The exhibit explores traditional Kumeyaay lifeways, featuring the art of pottery and basket making, food procurement, dress and adornment, traditional medicine, games, and ceremonies.
-Artifacts and photographs from the museum’s collection highlight the rich cultural heritage of the Kumeyaay, offering a glimpse of the life of the ancestors of today’s present day people.
-The exhibit remains popular with school groups from throughout the county.
+The exhibit explores traditional and contemporary Kumeyaay lifeways, featuring the art of pottery and basket making, food procurement, dress and adornment, traditional medicine, games, and ceremonies.
+Objects and photographs from the museum’s cultural resources highlight the rich cultural heritage and living traditions of the Kumeyaay Peoples.

-This brand-new extension of the main Kumeyaay gallery explores the traditions and meanings of these cosmological beliefs, like how the Kumeyaay have different names and forms for constellations than those given to them by Europeans.
+This extension of the main exhibit gallery explores the traditions and meanings of these cosmological beliefs, like how the Kumeyaay Peoples have different names and forms for constellations than those given to them by Europeans.

-Did you know that when the Kumeyaay spot Orion’s Belt or the Big Dipper, they actually see the constellations ‘Emuu (Mountain Sheep) and Selq Hatun (Arm)?
+When the Kumeyaay Peoples spot Orion’s Belt or the Big Dipper, they actually see the constellations ‘Emuu (Mountain Sheep) and Selq Hatun (Arm)?

 This exhibit – the first-ever museum exhibit about Kumeyaay astronomy – was developed by curator and Kumeyaay scholar, Michael Connolly Miskwish, and Mataam Naka Shin, the San Diego-Panama Exposition Centennial Intertribal Committee.